 You can also learn more about the Alexander Technique by reading books³, watching videos, listening to podcasts, or attending workshops.
 However, these resources are not a substitute for taking lessons from a teacher.
 They are meant to supplement and support your learning process.

 The Alexander Technique is a valuable tool for anyone who uses a computer regularly.
 It can help you prevent or reduce common problems associated with computer work, such as pain, tension, fatigue, or stress.
 It can also help you improve your performance and enjoyment of your work and your life.

-If you are interested in learning more about the Alexander Technique or finding a teacher near you, please visit the official website of the Society of Teachers of the Alexander Technique (STAT).
+If you are interested in learning more about the Alexander Technique or finding a teacher near you, please contact me, or visit the official website of the Society of Teachers of the Alexander Technique (STAT).